AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 procedures :ada:`Startup`, :ada:`Send`, :ada:`Send_Fast` and :ada:`Receive` are
 primitives of this type.
 A primitive is essentially a subprogram that has a parameter or return type directly referencing this type and declared in the same scope.
-At this stage, there's nothing spec to this type, we're using it as we would use any other type, for example:
+At this stage, there's nothing special with this type: we're using it as we would use any other type.
+For example:

 .. code-block:: ada